-The school has a nursery class attached to the school which has 52 part-time places - 26 in the morning and 26 in the afternoon.
+The school has a nursery class attached to the school which has 52 part-time places - 26 in the morning and 26 in the afternoon or 30 hour places.
 Sessions are normally of 3 hours.
 Exact timing can be obtained from the school.